Natural Graph Wavelet Packet Dictionaries: Introduction and Motivation

 Previous approaches to construct such graph basis dictionaries break down into two main categories.
 The first category partitions the nodes through recursive graph cuts to generate multiscale basis dictionaries.
-This includes: the Hierarchical Graph Laplacian Eigen Transform (HGLET)~\cite{IRION-SAITO-HGLETS}; the Generalized Haar-Walsh Transform (GHWT)~\cite{IRION-SAITO-GHWT}; its extension, the eGHWT~\cite{SHAO-SAITO-SPIE}; and other Haar-like graph wavelets (see, e.g., \cite{MURTAGH-Haar, LEE-NADLER-WASSERMAN, GAVISH-NADLER-COIF, COIF-GAVISH, SZLAM-HAAR-GRAPH}).
+This includes: the Hierarchical Graph Laplacian Eigen Transform (HGLET)~\cite{IRION-SAITO-HGLETS}; the Generalized Haar-Walsh Transform (GHWT)~\cite{IRION-SAITO-GHWT}; its extension, the eGHWT~\cite{SHAO-SAITO-SPIE}; and other Haar-like graph wavelets (see, e.g., \cite{COIF-GAVISH, GAVISH-NADLER-COIF, LEE-NADLER-WASSERMAN, MURTAGH-Haar, SZLAM-HAAR-GRAPH}).
 But their basis vectors either are nonsmooth piecewise constants or have non-overlapping supports.
 The second category uses spectral filters on the Laplacian (or diffusion kernel) eigenvalues to generate multiscale smooth dictionaries.
-This includes: the Spectral Graph Wavelet Transform~\cite{hammond2011wavelets}; Diffusion Wavelets \cite{coifman2006diffusion}; extensions to spectral graph convolutional networks \cite{levie2018cayleynets}.
-However, these dictionaries ignore the fact that eigenvectors have a more complex relationship than simply the difference in size of the corresponding eigenvalues~\cite{saito2018can, CLONINGER-STEINERBERGER, LI-SAITO-SPIE}.
-These relationships can result from eigenvector localization in different clusters, differing scales in multi-dimensional data, etc. These notions of similarity and difference between eigenvectors, while studied in the eigenfunction literature~\cite{saito2018can, CLONINGER-STEINERBERGER, LI-SAITO-SPIE}, have yet to be incorporated into building localized dictionaries on graphs.
+This includes: the Spectral Graph Wavelet Transform~\cite{hammond2011wavelets}; Diffusion Wavelets \cite{CoifmanRonaldR2006Dw}; extensions to spectral graph convolutional networks \cite{levie2018cayleynets}.
+However, these dictionaries do not fully address the relationships among eigenvectors \cite{CLONINGER-STEINERBERGER, LI-SAITO-SPIE, saito2018can}, which should be utilized for graph dictionary construction; instead, they focus on the eigenvalue distributions to organize the corresponding eigenvectors (although there are some works, e.g., \cite{PERRAUDIN-RICAUD-SHUMAN-VANDERGHEYNST, RICAUD-SHUMAN-VANDERGHEYNST, SHUMAN-RICAUD-VANDERGHEYNST}, which recognized the graph structures strongly influence the eigenvector behaviors).
+These relationships among eigenvectors can result from eigenvector localization in different clusters, differing scales in multi-dimensional data, etc. These notions of similarity and difference between eigenvectors, while studied in the eigenfunction literature~\cite{CLONINGER-STEINERBERGER, LI-SAITO-SPIE, saito2018can}, have yet to be incorporated into building localized dictionaries on graphs.

 We combine the benefits of both approaches to construct the graph equivalent of spatial-spectral filtering.
-We have two approaches: one is to utilize the \emph{dual geometry} of an input graph without partitioning the input graph, and the other is to fully utilize clustering and partition information in both the input graph and its dual domain.
+We have two approaches: one is to utilize the \emph{dual geometry} of an input graph without partitioning the input graph, and the other is to utilize clustering and partition information in both the input graph and its dual domain.